selfiens/property-alias/README.md

  */
 ```

 You can define as many aliases as you desire.
+Aliases can point to the other aliases.

 ## Background